 What is Carbon Sequestration?

-Carbon sequestration is a multifaceted strategy aimed at capturing and securely storing atmospheric carbon dioxide.
-Removing the excess CO2 in the air caused by human activities will curb global warming and mitigate climate change.
+Carbon sequestration is a multifaceted strategy aimed at capturing and securely storing atmospheric carbon dioxide (CO2).
+Capturing the excess CO2 in the air caused by human activities will curb global warming and help mitigate climate change.
+(See: Why Direct Air Capture)

 Types of CO2 Sequestration

-There are two main approaches to carbon sequestration: biologic and geologic.
+Geologic and biologic are the two main approaches to carbon sequestration.

 What is Geological Sequestration?